miketav2016/CW_2017_ms_air_1/README.md

  3.DOF.m the implementation of degrees of freedom for 3 or more link manipulators with the initial data for modeling. the result is the coefficients of the dynamics equation. for the convenience of further work with them.

+ 4. salampopolam.ev3 Slam Implementation for robot arm.

+ How it work.
+  for 1/2/3 points we will use matlab( better used Matlab2015a - exactly works) for 4 point we will use LEGO MINDSTORMS EV3 Home Edition.